ngc7292/query_of_cc/readme.md

 ## Update

+[2024.3.5] We have released the complete Knowledge Pile dataset at https://huggingface.co/datasets/Query-of-CC/knowledge_pile_full/.
+We also fixed some statistical errors.
+We have a total of 735GB disk size and 188B billion tokens(using Llama2 tokenizer) in Knowledge Pile.
-[2024.2.21] We have released partial data of Knowledge Pile at https://huggingface.co/datasets/Query-of-CC/Knowledge_Pile, and full data is coming soon.
+[2024.2.21] We have released partial data of Knowledge Pile at https://huggingface.co/datasets/Query-of-CC/Knowledge_Pile.
+[2024.1.26] We have released our paper at https://arxiv.org/abs/2401.14624.

 ## Introduction